moonburnt/notashark/README.md

 ### Basic:

-- Run `python ./notashark --show-logs --token=YOUR_TOKEN` (where YOUR_TOKEN is
-your discord bot's token)
+- Run `python -m notashark --show-logs --token=YOUR_TOKEN` (where YOUR_TOKEN is your discord bot's token)
 This will run bot in its default configuration, suitable for most needs.

 ### Recommended:

 - Set 'NOTASHARK_DISCORD_KEY' environment variable to your bot's discord token
-- `python ./notashark -h` to get list of all available launch flags
+- `python -m notashark -h` to get list of all available launch flags
-- Run `python ./notashark` with whatever flags you like (there is no need to pass token as launch argument again - it will be fetched from envars).
+- Run `python -m notashark` with whatever flags you like (there is no need to pass token as launch argument again - it will be fetched from envars).
 This is a bit more secure thus recommended way to use this bot.

 ## LICENSE: